-In contrast to other methods we do not have full 3D information everywhere.
+In contrast to previous methods [WDP99, SW08], who reproject 3D points, we do not have full 3D information everywhere.
 The first step when moving the camera is to create consistent depth, reusing as much information as possible from the synthesized initial frame 0.
-In a second step, we reproject frame N - 1to the current view using the consistent depth, and decide which pixels need resynthesis.
+In a second step, we reproject frame N - 1 to the current view using the consistent depth, and decide which pixels need resynthesis.
 The third and last step is a modification of our texture synthesis algorithm which is run on pixels flagged for resynthesis.
 We now describe each step in more detail.

-6.1 Creating Consistent Depth
+6.1.
+Creating Consistent Depth

 We first create a mesh, which consists of a grid with each pixel of the initial frame as a separate small quad.
-We cut the edges of the grid at label boundaries or when a large depth gradient is detected, enabling potential occlusions between parts of the proxy.
+We disconnect the mesh along a seam at label boundaries or when a large depth gradient is detected.
+Mesh elements can thus overlap in depth, and thus occlude each other appropriately.
 Each node has coordinates (x', y', d) where x', y' are the coordinates of pixel (x, y) and d is the depth generated by the synthesis step in the first camera frame.
 We project this grid into the screen space coordinate system of current frame N. Note that the proxy is also present in the scene, and can occlude the grid (see Fig. 7).